jaypunekar/ImageEngine/README.md

 # ImageEngine

 ImageEngine is a Python package that allows users to search and download images from multiple sources such as DuckDuckGo, Bing, and Google.
-With a simple interface and command-line tools, you can easily obtain images related to any search term.
+With a simple interface and command-line tools, you can easily obtain images of any search term.

 ## Features